Reedie Artisans & Authors Marketplace

 Elly Blue ’05: Microcosm Publishing

-Books and zines
+Books and zines about empowerment

 Priscilla Carlson ’78: AFEW Reflections

 Grace Covill-Grennan '14: Fieldmouse Fiber

 Hand spun yarn and hand dyed wool roving